144

 Marriage and the Happily Ever After Myth

 I certainly did.
-By the time I started dating my husband, my parents’ marriage was falling apart and home was not a nice place to be.
+By the time I started dating my first husband, my parents’ marriage was falling apart and home was not a nice place to be.
 Hanging out with him was a good excuse to not go home.
 And while we had a lot in common and a definite attraction to each other, I also viewed him as my knight in shining armor.
 I expected the wedding to cue my own happily ever after.

 As I watch other marriages, I think many of us have this idea.
 We expect our spouses to make us happy.
 And when they don’t, when marriage isn’t the happily ever after that we expected it would be, we decide to bail out.
 We blame our situation (marriage) or spouse for our own unhappiness.